Wager's Action: Battle

 By now it was dark, but there was a full moon and Wager succeeded in finding the Santa Cruz at 2 a.m.
 After a brief fight, which left 14 British and 90 Spanish dead, the Santa Cruz was taken; however, she had no government treasure in her - only 13 chests of pieces of eight and 14 pigs of silver which seem to have been private property.
 At dawn, the British discovered the San Joaquín, and Wager ordered the Kingston and Portland to capture the ship.
-After a few salvos, however, the San Joaquín successfully made away towards Cartagena harbour, and the British decided against following them.
-The rest of the Spanish fleet also reached Cartagena safely, with the exception of the hulk Concepción which, cornered by the British, beached itself on Baru Island where the crew set the ship alight.
+After a few salvos, however, the San Joaquín successfully made way towards Cartagena harbour, and the British decided against following them.
+The rest of the Spanish fleet also reached Cartagena safely, except the hulk Concepción which, cornered by the British, beached itself on Baru Island where the crew set the ship alight.

 Aftermath

-The British had bested the three galleons and prevented the Spanish fleet from transporting the gold and silver to Europe and funding the Franco-Spanish war effort.
+The British had bested the three galleons and prevented the Spanish fleet from transporting the gold and silver to Europe and funding the Franco-Spanish war effort during the War of the Spanish Succession.
 Although Charles Wager became a rich man, he was disappointed with the treasure captured because it could have been many times larger if they had captured the San Joaquín.
 Captains Bridges and Windsor were court-martialled for this failure.